longkai/essays/articles/2017/pixiu-1.0.0-on-mac-app-store/README.md

 ## Intention
 Why did you build it?

 Because I need one.
-I like the web version and it's full-featured except a lack of a native notifications functionality which sometimes cause you trouble(e.g. browser not opened or account not signin).
+I like the web version and it's full-fledged except a lack of a native notifications functionality which sometimes cause you trouble(e.g. browser not opened or account not signin).

 Another reason lies in that I have been always wanting to try building something on the Apple platform.